 How does hypnotherapy work?

-Hypnosis used for treatment of chronic pain typically involves a hypnotic induction followed by suggestions for comfort and relaxation.
+Hypnosis used for the treatment of chronic pain typically involves a hypnotic induction followed by suggestions for comfort and relaxation.
 Patients are often taught a cue that they can then use on their own to quickly enter a state of comfort.

-How effective is hypnotherapy?
+How effective hypnotherapy?